 As this quote reflects, even the experience of having a viral video, seen by many as the epitome of success, is a hollow victory marred by the subsequent dwindling of viewership.
-As creator Ahsante commented on one of my autoethnographic vlogs (Glatt, 2018), in which I described feeling down about the fact that hardly anyone was watching my YouTube videos, "That 'nobody's watching' feeling doesn't go away even when you gain more subs - your benchmark for how many views a video 'should' get only increases (and I've heard it from creators much larger than myself as well)."
-The inseparability of quantification, creativity and success marks a move ever further away from "conceptions of culture that are not in some way subordinate to economic considerations", which Schlesinger argued about the broader creative economy (2016, p.
-1).
+As creator Ahsante commented on one of my autoethnographic vlogs, in which I described feeling down about how hardly anyone was watching my YouTube videos, "That 'nobody's watching' feeling doesn't go away even when you gain more subs-your benchmark for how many views a video 'should' get only increases (and I've heard it from creators much larger than myself as well)" (Glatt, 2018).
 The quest for visibility is never fulfilled, the promise of having "made it" always deferred, with the only satisfactory option being a constant state of growth.

-Discussion: Unimaginable futures and the failures of meritocracy
+Discussion: Unimaginable Futures and the Failures of Meritocracy

-In this article I have put forth an argument that the platformized creative worker marks an intensification of the neoliberal worker subject as theorized in more traditional cultural industries, and concurrently an escalation of conditions of precarity.
-Throughout my research I have found that the working lives of the majority of content creators are fraught with stress, uncertainty and burnout.
-As one former full-time creator with 3 million+ subscribers put it succinctly at a VidCon London 2019: "I don't make online content full-time anymore because I didn't make enough money, it was too stressful, and it killed my creativity".
-This is a fast paced, unstable and constantly changing industry, which gives rise to a profound "inability of workers to imagine... their futures" (Gill, 2010, p.
+In this article, I have put forth an argument that the platformized creative worker marks an intensification of the neoliberal worker subject as theorized in more traditional cultural industries, and concurrently an escalation of conditions of precarity.
+Throughout my research I have found that the working lives of the majority of content creators are fraught with stress, uncertainty, and burnout.
+As one former full-time creator with 3 million+ subscribers put it succinctly at a VidCon London 2019: "I don't make online content full-time anymore because I didn't make enough money, it was too stressful, and it killed my creativity."
+This is a fast-paced, unstable, and constantly changing industry, which gives rise to a profound "inability of workers to imagine . . . their futures" (Gill, 2010, p.
 253).
-The responsibility for managing precarity sits squarely on the shoulders of individual creators, who are tasked with keeping up with a frenetic pace of content output and spreading their labor across many platforms in order to mitigate the risk of failure.
+The responsibility for managing precarity sits squarely on the shoulders of individual creators, who are tasked with keeping up with a frenetic pace of content output and spreading their labor across many platforms to mitigate the risk of failure.

-Contrary to the highly celebratory myths of openness and egalitarianism I introduced earlier in this article, in this advertising-driven industry we see the closing down rather than opening up of social mobility.
-It is presumed that "talent" will meritocratically shine through and rise to the top but, as Littler argues, "unrealised talent is... both the necessary and structural condition of its existence" (2013, p.
+Contrary to the highly celebratory myths of openness and egalitarianism I introduced earlier in this article, in this advertising-driven industry, we see the closing down rather than the opening up of social mobility.
+It is presumed that "talent" will meritocratically shine through and rise to the top but, as Littler (2013) argues, "unrealised talent is . . . both the necessary and structural condition of its existence" (p.
 54).
-This is a competitive, linear, and hierarchical system, in which certain identities, expressions and types of content are propelled into the spotlight whilst others are cast into the shadows of obscurity, mapping onto well-worn inequalities of race, class, gender and sexuality (Bishop, 2018; 2019b; Duffy, 2017; Duguay, 2019; Glatt and Banet-Weiser, 2021; Sobande, 2017).
-Creators who are the most profitable to platforms become the most visible, those who do not disrupt the neoliberal status quo: white, male, middle class, heteronormative, brand-friendly.
-Content creators who do not fit these narrow demographics face increased precarity, with multiple obstacles to success spanning across the sociocultural, technological and commercial realms of their work, supporting André Brock's claim that "the Western Internet, as a social structure, represents and maintains White, masculine, bourgeois, heterosexual and Christian culture through its content" (2011, p.
+This is a competitive, linear, and hierarchical system, in which certain identities, expressions, and types of content are propelled into the spotlight while others are cast into the shadows of obscurity, mapping onto well-worn inequalities of race, class, gender, and sexuality (Bishop, 2018; Duffy, 2017; Duguay, 2019; Glatt & Banet-Weiser, 2018).
+Creators who are the most profitable to platforms become the most visible-those who do not disrupt the neoliberal status quo: white, male, middle class, heteronormative, brand friendly.
+Content creators who do not fit these narrow demographics face increased precarity with multiple obstacles to success, spanning across the sociocultural, technological, and commercial realms of their work, supporting André Brock's (2011) claim that "the Western Internet, as a social structure, represents and maintains White, masculine, bourgeois, heterosexual and Christian culture through its content" (p.
 1088).

-Conclusions: Possibilities for collective action and regulation
+Conclusions: Possibilities for Collective Action and Regulation